jbenninghoff/cluster-validation/README.md

 Cluster Validation
 ==================

-Before installing MapR Hadoop it is invaluable to validate the hardware and software that MapR will be dependent on.
-Doing so will verify that items like disks and DIMMs are performing as expected and with a known benchmark metric.
-Doing so will also verify that many of the basic OS configurations and packages are in the required state and that state is also recorded in the output log.
+Before installing MapR it is critically important to validate the hardware and software that MapR will be dependent on.
+Doing so will verify that items like disks, CPUs and NICs are performing as expected and the benchmark metric logged.
+Doing so will also verify that many of the basic OS configurations and packages are in the required state and that state is also recorded in an output log.

 Please use the steps below to test CPU/RAM, disk, and networking performance as well as to verify that your cluster meets MapR installation requirements.
 Pre-install tests should be run before installing MapR.
-Post-install tests should be run after installing the MapR software and configuring a cluster.
+Post-install tests should be run after installing the MapR software and configuring it.
 Post-install tests help assure that the cluster is in good working order and ready to hand over to your production team.